ironmeld/builder-hex0/README.md

     * Only the most recent file with the same name can be opened for read.

 * Only one argument is parsed for processes launched by the internal shell
+    * The execve system call supports multiple arguments and environmental variables but you will need to build a better shell to utilize that capability.
-* A process launched by the internalshell cannot start with 's' or 'h'
+* A process launched by the internalshell cannot start with 's', 'h', or 'f'
+    * These letters are reserved for `src`, `hex0`, and `f` commands.
+Launch a better shell early to avoid this!
 * Each process argument can only be 255 bytes long + 1 terminating zero byte
 * Only one child can be forked at a time.
 * Each process cannot exceed 670,793,728 bytes of memory
 * The total memory for all (suspended) parent processes cannot exceed 603,979,775 bytes of memory
-* waitpid returns zero from the child, regardless of the child's actual exit code.
+* wait4 returns zero from the child, regardless of the child's actual exit code.

 * Unimplemented syscalls always succeed (eax = 0).
     * For example, chmod always succeeds but permissions are not saved or checked.